Big Sur Elopement Weather and Timing

 September through November are awesome and by no coincidence make up the busiest part of my year.
 These are the months I’m often shooting an elopement every day of the week.
 It’s just so consistently nice out.
 Just remember November houses the big time change that really affects sunset and schedules accordingly.

-And lastly, December is another month sort of similar in spirit to the summer months, just instead of fog it can be rain.
+And lastly, December is another month sort of similar in spirit to the summer months, just instead of foggy it can be rainy.
 Some days are sunny and have the glow-iest sunsets of the year, while the very next day can bring a rain shower or two.

 I’ll say one last thing about weather before moving on: there are definitely some days when it’ll rain all.day.long. without a break.
 But then there are others that will say all-day rain in the weather app, but in reality only rain for an hour.
 Those are the days being flexible with the timing of your elopement helps if your aim is to avoid the rain.